huynhmichelle/Documentation/docs/glossary.md

 **Push**: An action that publishes all of your commits on your online GitHub repository.

-**Test case**: A test to determine whether a system can execute a particular behaviour as expected
+**Test case**: A test to determine whether a system can execute a particular behaviour as expected.

 **Unit tests**: Code written to independently test specific parts of code and their functionality.